foreverstupid/Lang/doc/Lang.md

 #### Casting

 The main data types (integer, float, and string) can be automatically casted to each other in some situations.
 Thus, in every binary operation the right operand will be casted to the type of the left one.
 If such a transformation is not possible then the programm finishes with an error.
 Moreover there exists the special cast operator (**:**).
+To check whether the cast is possible or not you can use another special cast-checking operator **?**.
 Here is the cast table:

 |Casting type|Integer|Float|String|
 |--|--|--|--|